DomenicoHyatt/100-go-mistakes/README.md

 Data encapsulation refers to hiding the values or state of an object.
 Getters and setters are means to enable encapsulation by providing exported methods on top of unexported object fields.

-In Go, there is no automatic support for getters and setters as we see in some lan- guages.
-It is also considered neither mandatory nor idiomatic to use getters and set- ters to access struct fields.
+In Go, there is no automatic support for getters and setters as we see in some languages.
+It is also considered neither mandatory nor idiomatic to use getters and setters to access struct fields.
 We shouldn’t overwhelm our code with getters and setters on structs if they don’t bring any value.
-We should be pragmatic and strive to find the right bal- ance between efficiency and following idioms that are sometimes considered indisput- able in other programming paradigms.
+We should be pragmatic and strive to find the right balance between efficiency and following idioms that are sometimes considered indisputable in other programming paradigms.

-Remember that Go is a unique language designed for many characteristics, includ- ing simplicity.
-However, if we find a need for getters and setters or, as mentioned, fore- see a future need while guaranteeing forward compatibility, there’s nothing wrong with using them.
+Remember that Go is a unique language designed for many characteristics, including simplicity.
+However, if we find a need for getters and setters or, as mentioned, foresee a future need while guaranteeing forward compatibility, there’s nothing wrong with using them.

 #### Interface pollution (#5)